grebenetskaya/olenagrebenetskaretouch/README.md

 	3. Next / Previous arrows and keyboard arrows loop only inside that series.

 If series is missing or unknown, the code falls back to a global ALL_IMAGES list.

+Credits
+	•	Retouching & concept: Olena Grebenetska
+	•	Photography: Various photographers (credited per project on the site)
+	•	Design & code: Custom HTML/CSS/JS

+⸻

+License

+The code can be reused and adapted for personal or educational purposes.
+All images are © Olena Grebenetska and respective photographers and may not be copied or reused without explicit permission.